In Honor of My Father and the Creative Life

 And yet, and yet…my mother, though she might dispute this, never stopped loving him.
 None of us stopped loving him.
 When the bitterness softened, my parents often laughed together and, long after the divorce, they danced at parties like lovers.

 Even now, I can see my father’s smile, for it filled his face, it lit him up.
 When he shined that light of childlike joy and love on you, you bloomed like a flower, petals unfolding—beautiful, gifted, fascinating, special.
-Until, abruptly, he withdrew it, and left you in the dark: ugly, talentless, boring, forsaken.
+Until, abruptly, he withdrew it, and left you in the dark: ugly, talentless, boring, forsaken, an imposter.
 He had that power.

 But this was a long time ago.
 My father died in 1994, as I was beginning to know him better, not only as my father, with all the baggage and resentment, but as a person who tried to love the best he could.